How to Convert Presentation to PDF with Custom Fonts Using GroupDocs.Conversion for Java

 }

-• Font Substitution: We map “Tahoma” and “Times New Roman” to “Arial”, ensuring that if these fonts are unavailable, Arial will be used instead.
+• Font Substitution: Maps “Tahoma” and “Times New Roman” to “Arial”.

 Step 2: Convert Presentation Document to PDF with Advanced Options